Do you offer a waiver of the application fee?

 Yes – your application is not complete without an interview.
 Interviews can be scheduled at any time during the application process and are best scheduled at your earliest convenience, as slots fill quickly.
-If you are unable to meet with us in person, you can arrange for a phone or Skype interview.
+Interviews are conducted via video-conference and are typically 30 minutes in length.

 See Application Instructions for more information.

 What if I have to cancel or reschedule my interview?

 If you are unable to attend your scheduled interview and need to cancel or reschedule, please do so using our online scheduling system, which is located in the interview section of the application.
-For cancellations within 48 hours of your visit or should unexpected circumstances prevent you from completing a scheduled interview, contact us immediately at +1.919.660.7705 or firstname.lastname@example.org.
+For cancellations within 48 hours or should unexpected circumstances prevent you from completing a scheduled interview, contact us immediately at +1.919.660.7705 or firstname.lastname@example.org.

 Is a campus visit required?